 If you want to make me happy, send me witches, trolls and creepy stuff.
 (Old school creepy...
 I don't do zombies, murderous clowns or chuckie dolls.
 No excessive blood, either.
 I like skulls, sexy witches, trolls, skeletons, spiders, tombstones, ravens, foggy graveyard pictures, things like that.)
 Tim Burton is my idol.

 I adore the Steampunk genre.
 Not so much the dressing-up in "costume" part, although I do have the prerequisite hat and goggles.
 I enjoy Steamy ATCs, postcards, pictures.
 Things like that.

 I have several grandchildren, most of whom are teenagers, except for 6 year old Zaiyah.
-She just started kindergarten.
-3 of the grandkids are in high school and 1 is in college at Western Washington University.
+She just started Big Kid's School.
+First grade!
+3 of the grandkids are in high school (2 of them graduate this year) and 1 is in college at Western Washington University.

 I am a letterboxer.
 My trail name on Atlasquest.com is "Witch Kittin".